DevMountain/react-intro-class/README.md

 ### Instructions

-Create a basic react component, `Calculator`, in `app/src/components/Calculator/Calculator.js`.
-Also import the calculator img from the root directory.
+* Create a basic react component called `Calculator` in `app/src/components/Calculator/Calculator.js`
+* Import the calculator img from the root directory

-To save time, paste the following JSX into the the `return` of the `render` method.
-This is the JSX that will create our calculator.
+* Paste the following JSX into the `return` of the `render` method
+* Export the calculator component
+* Import the calculator component in `App.js`

 <details>